nthieberger/language-data-node-tools/ontology.md

 ## Property: consultant

-The participant contributes expertise to the creation of a work.
+The consultant contributes expertise to the creation of a work.

 ### Values expected to be one of these types: